QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-20-the-joy-of-kubernetes-3---private-docker-registry-on-nfs-storage.md

 ## Summary

-By painting with storage classes, we can make peristent volume claims vibrant and allow us to build stateful applications that shine.
-Once such application is our own private container registry.
+By painting with storage classes, we can make peristent volume claims vibrant and allow us to build applications that shine with persisted storage from near and far.
+One such application is our own private container registry.

 And there we have it friends, all this guy needs now is our signature.
 (Signing in, get it?)